frigaut/yorick-opra/README.md

 ## WHAT IS IT?
-OPRA (OTF-base Phase Retrieval Analysis) is a phase retrieval tool that use phase diversity.
-That is, you feed it a few images -in between which you some *phase diversity* has been introduced, namely some focus- and it returns the corresponding phase.
+OPRA (OTF-based Phase Retrieval Analysis) is a phase retrieval tool that uses phase diversity.
+That is, you feed it a few images -in between which some *phase diversity* has been introduced, namely some focus- and it returns the corresponding phase.
-OPRA specificities are:
+OPRA specificity includes:
 * Instead of minimizing the distance model/measurement in the image plane, it does it in the OTF plane.
-* It can use several bases of modes to reconstruct the phase:
+* It can use several basis of modes to reconstruct the phase:
   Disk harmonic (the default), Karhuenen-Loeve or Zernike.
-* It can also work within the yao framework, which allow the user to define more complex conditions/system.
+* It can also work within the yao framework, which allow the user to define more complex conditions/systems.
 In particular, from v1.5, one can use a set of images to reconstruct the phase aberration tomography using a set of modes at various altitudes.